fccm/ocaml-sfml/README.txt

 - cxx_all, to build all the previous ones

 - install_cxx, to install the build files
+  (this target will install the files using the 'install' command line tool)

+- findinstall, to install the build files using the ocamlfind tool (if you're using opam, this target will install inside the ~/.opam subdirectory)

 If the SFML library is in a custom path, for example a directory "/tmp/my_sfml" that contains at least 2 directories, one "lib/" containing